MahmoudEnjaz/Enjaz-Staff/README.md

 Email:mahmoudshbool24@gmail.com
 Phone:00962790342538

-rivacy policy to ensure it complies with applicable data privacy laws, such as GDPR or CCPA, if those apply to your company.
+rivacy policy to ensure it complies with applicable data privacy laws, such as GDPR or CCPA, if those apply to EnjazSoft.